eraser-dev/eraser/README.md

 By default, successful jobs will be deleted after a period of time.
 You can change this behavior by setting the following flags in the eraser-controller-manager:

 - `--job-cleanup-on-success-delay`: Seconds to delay job deletion after successful runs.
 0 means no delay.
+Defaults to `0`.
 - `--job-cleanup-on-error-delay`: Seconds to delay job deletion after errored runs.
 0 means no delay.
+Defaults to `86400` (24 hours).
 - `--job-success-ratio`: Ratio of successful/total runs to consider a job successful.
 1.0 means all runs must succeed.
+Defaults to `1.0`.

 ## Developer Setup